-The Board currently comprises twelve executive and six non-executive directors of whom four are independent as defined by the Stock Exchange (the biographies of the directors, together with information about the relationship among them, are set out on pages 61 to 63).
-Independent non-executive directors are nearly one-quarter and the non-executive directors are one-third of the Board.
+The Board currently comprises eleven executive and seven non-executive directors of whom four are independent as defined by the Stock Exchange (the biographies of the directors, together with information about the relationship among them, are set out on pages 57 to 59).
+Independent non-executive directors are nearly one-quarter and the non-executive directors are about one-third of the Board.

-Under the Company's Articles of Association, every director is subject to retirement by rotation at least once every three year.
+Under the Company's Articles of Association, every director is subject to retirement by rotation at least once every three years.
 One-third of the directors must retire from office at each annual general meeting and their re-election is subject to a vote of shareholders.